Hatim53/argo-workflows/docs/workflow-concepts.md

 ##### [Script](fields.md#scripttemplate)

 A convenience wrapper around a `container`.
-The spec is the same as a container, but adds the `source:` field which allows you to define a script in-place.
+The script is the same as a container, but adds the `source:` field which allows you to define a script in-place.
 The script will be saved into a file and executed for you.
 The result of the script is automatically exported into an [Argo variable](./variables.md) either `{{tasks.<NAME>.outputs.result}}` or `{{steps.<NAME>.outputs.result}}`, depending how it was called.

 Example: